qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

 page to assist you on items placement, when creating, moving or resizing them.
 To be active, guides require the :menuselection:`View --> Show Guides` and :menuselection:`View --> Snap to Guides` options to be checked.
-To create a guide, different ways:
+To create a guide, there are two different methods:

-* assuming :menuselection:`View --> Show Rulers` option is set, drag out a ruler and release the mouse button within the page area, at the desired position.
+* if the :menuselection:`View --> Show Rulers` option is set, drag out a ruler and release the mouse button within the page area, at the desired position.
-* more accurate, use the :guilabel:`Guides` panel from the :menuselection:`View --> Toolbox -->` or by selecting :guilabel:`Manage guides for page...` from the page's contextual menu.
+* for more precision, use the :guilabel:`Guides` panel from the :menuselection:`View --> Toolbox -->` or by selecting :guilabel:`Manage guides for page...` from the page's contextual menu.